 ‘Tedious Lie (Demo)’ is the final track on the EP and it’s an excellent closer, a little more fast paced than a few of the other tracks and I bet it would be amazing live.
 It also has some of the best lyrics of all the tracks on the EP but I won’t spoil it, let you decide on your own.

-So that’s what I thought of Void Pleasantries EP ‘I Will Name It’ and if you want to check it out and get a copy of the EP for yourself then visit their Bandcamp.
+So that’s what I thought of Void Pleasantries EP ‘I Will Name It’ and if you want to check it out then visit Spotify.
 If you want to keep up to date with the band then check them out on Facebook and Twitter.